 - A thank-you note or letter from guest to host

-For purposes of this post, I distinguish a bread and butter note from other types of thank you notes in that it expresses your appreciation for hospitality provided to you (as opposed to some other kind of gift).
+For purposes of this post, a bread and butter note differs from other types of thank you notes in that it expresses your appreciation for hospitality provided to you rather than some other kind of gift.